neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/css-grid.md

 ## Grid container

-Just like CSS flexbox, the layout is defined on a container element which holds all elements which will be positioned in the grid as direct children.
+Just like CSS flexbox, the display mode is defined on a container element that contains all the elements to be positioned as direct children in the grid.

 ```css
 .container {